NehGuk/13-sp1/README.md

 ## Description

 Playful rather than serious.
 Simple rather than complex.
-Objective rather than long-winded.
 These were the basic premises that guided me in the conceptualisation of the Community Science Museum website.
 From the colour palette to the typographic choices, from the selection of the images to the navigation structure of the project, the choices that I have made reflect a well-defined goal: develop something that is functionally simple and aesthetically appealing to young target audiences.

 - Target audience: primary and middle school children (7-15) and families with young children;
 - The site should appeal to youngsters without pandering;